-Table 3-2 Columns and descriptions
+Table 3-2Columns and descriptions

 Column Description Signal Name of the signal Stop Indicates whether or not to halt execution on signal.
-Print Indicates whether or not to announce the signal

-Table 3-2 Columns and descriptions (Continued)

-Column Description

-Pass Indicates whether or not to pass the signal to the program.
+Print Indicates whether or not to announce the signal Pass Indicates whether or not to pass the signal to the program.
 Passing the signal allows the program to handle the signal.
 Description A description of the signal.
+Button Description -------- -- ОК Click to apply changes you have made and exit this dialog box.
+Apply Click to apply the changes that you have made.
+Cancel Click to exit this dialog box.
+Changes that were not applied will be lost.

-Table 3-3 Buttions and descriptions
+Table 3-3Buttions and descriptions